 Wondering what steps should be in your agency’s Sales Process?
 Here’s a deep dive on the topic!

-These are the 10 sales process steps I use myself, and the same ones I help agencies customize.
+These are the 10 sales process steps I use myself (with my team’s help), and the same ones I help agencies customize for their business development.

 You’ll need to adapt the steps to your situation, but my tips will help you avoid “reinventing the wheel” as you and your team sell your agency’s services.
 [Last updated: March 2023]